 Throughout the holiday season, many people enjoy celebrating by entertaining friends and family, throwing parties, and preparing feasts.
 From the buffet table to the office party, food becomes a focus of celebrations.
-Although safe food handling (PDF, 195 KB) rules should always apply, extra precautions are necessary during the holidays to prevent foodborne illness.
 To make sure everyone can enjoy the holiday season, be sure to keep food safe and avoid illness by following the basic food safety steps: Clean, Separate, Cook, Chill.

 Wash hands and food-contact surfaces (such as cutting boards) often.
 Bacteria can spread throughout the kitchen and get onto cutting boards, knives, sponges, and counter tops.

 Don't cross-contaminate: Don't let bacteria spread from one food product to another.
 This is especially true for raw meat, poultry and seafood.
 Keep these foods and their juices away from ready-to-eat foods.

 Cook to proper temperatures.
 Foods are properly cooked when they are heated for a long enough time and at a high enough temperature to kill the harmful bacteria that cause foodborne illness.

 Refrigerate promptly.
 Refrigerating foods keeps harmful bacteria from growing and multiplying.
 Refrigerators should be set at 40° Fahrenheit and the freezer at 0° Fahrenheit, and the accuracy of the settings should be checked occasionally with a thermometer.

 Avoid Foodborne Illness